json-event-sourcing/pincette-jes/README.md

 Whether this is useful or not depends on the use-case.
 When you have a stream of objects that come from another system and where the desired uniqueness has no meaning then this feature makes it very easy to consolidate that stream correctly in aggregate instances.
 However, when duplicates could be created accidentally, this feature would promote the overwriting of data from different users.
 In that case it is better to add a unique index to the MongoDB aggregate collection.

 When you use this feature the Kafka topic with the purpose "unique" should exist.
+You should also make sure all commands have the fields that constitute the unique expression.

 ## The Kafka Topics